Westmead Feelings Program 1: Facilitator Certification Course

 ACER Accredited Short Courses

-The Westmead Feeling Program 1 (WFP 1) teaches children with autism spectrum disorder (ASD) and mild intellectual disability (ID) the power of emotion recognition, perspective-taking, problems-solving and emotion regulation skills.
-The comprehensive online WFP 1 Facilitator Certification Course enables professionals to implement the 15-month WFP 1 intervention program in school, private practise and hospital settings.
+The Westmead Feeling Program 1 teaches autistic children with mild intellectual disability (ID) the power of emotion recognition, perspective-taking, problems-solving and emotion regulation skills.
+The comprehensive online Westmead Feelings Program 1 Facilitator Certification Course enables professionals to implement the 15-month Westmead Feelings Program 1 intervention program in school, private practise and hospital settings.

-The Westmead Feelings Program 1 (WFP 1) is a 15-month intervention program developed by The Children’s Hospital at Westmead and published by ACER.
-The program enables facilitators to teach emotion recognition, perspective-taking, problem-solving and emotion regulation skills to children with autism spectrum disorder (ASD) and mild intellectual disability (ID).
+The Westmead Feelings Program 1 is a 15-month intervention program developed by The Children’s Hospital at Westmead and published by ACER.
+The program enables facilitators to teach emotion recognition, perspective-taking, problem-solving and emotion regulation skills to autistic children with mild intellectual disability (ID).

-The comprehensive online WFP 1 Facilitator Certification Course is designed to provide professionals with the knowledge, skills and confidence to effectively implement the 15-month WFP 1 intervention in their setting to the highest standard.
+The comprehensive online Westmead Feelings Program 1 Facilitator Certification Course is designed to provide professionals with the knowledge, skills and confidence to effectively implement the 15-month Westmead Feelings Program 1 intervention in their setting to the highest standard.

-This course is suitable for teachers, special educators, psychologists and allied health and disability practitioners who intend to provide WFP 1 in their setting, and wish to gain the knowledge, skills and confidence to successfully implement the program.
+This course is suitable for teachers, special educators, psychologists and allied health and disability practitioners who intend to provide Westmead Feelings Program 1 in their setting, and wish to gain the knowledge, skills and confidence to successfully implement the program.

 Intended learning outcomes